rezuan-riyad/Docs/mongodb.md

 local   0.000GB
 mydb    0.000GB
 ```
 * To find out which database is the current one, enter the **db** command.
-When we entered the use command, then myshinynewdb became the current database.
+When we entered the use command, then **mydb** became the current database.
 ```shell
 > db
 mydb